aryangaur408/Bharat-Intern/README.md

 Welcome to my GitHub repository!
 This project consists of two tasks:

-## Task 1: Image Recognition of MNIST Dataset
+## Task 1: Handwritten Digit Recognition using MNIST Dataset

 In this task, I have implemented an image recognition model using deep learning techniques to classify handwritten digits from the MNIST dataset.
 The model is built using Python, TensorFlow, and Keras.
-The code and detailed documentation can be found in the `mnist_image_recognition` directory.
+The code and detailed documentation can be found in the `Task 1` directory.

 ## Task 2: Stock Prediction using LSTM Model

 For the second task, I have developed a stock prediction model using Long Short-Term Memory (LSTM) neural networks.
-The model is trained on historical stock market data to predict future prices.
+The model is trained on historical stock market data Amazon company to predict future prices.
 The implementation uses Python, TensorFlow, and Pandas.
-The code and documentation can be found in the `stock_prediction_lstm` directory.
+The code and documentation can be found in the `Task 2` directory.

 ## Directory Structure

-- `mnist_image_recognition`: Contains code and documentation for the image recognition task.
+- `Task 1`: Contains code and documentation for the handwritten digit recognition task.
-- `stock_prediction_lstm`: Contains code and documentation for the stock prediction task.
+- `Task 2`: Contains code and documentation for the stock prediction task.
 - `data`: Holds any necessary datasets used for training and testing.

 ## Installation and Usage